Mifaki/Mifaki/README.md

-# Hi I'm Faiz 👋👩🏾‍💻
+# Hi I'm Faiz 👋👩🏾‍💻<br><br>
+## 💫 About Me:
-💫 About Me:<br><br>🏫 College freshman majoring in Information Technology, at the Faculty of Computer Science, Brawijaya University.<br>🌱 I’m currently learning Typescript and trying to be a full stack designer<br>💬 Ask me about anything
+🏫 College freshman majoring in Information Technology, at the Faculty of Computer Science, Brawijaya University.<br>🌱 I’m currently learning Typescript and trying to be a full stack designer<br>💬 Ask me about anything

 ## 🌐 Socials: